saucelabs/sauce-docs/docs/error-reporting/advanced/hydra/usage.md

 - Open a source file in the configured editor
 - Center view on the last-executed line of the frame

 Shows the source code for the presently selected frame.
-Index jumping is supported, but regex searches are not.
+Index jumping is supported, but regular expression searches are not.
 The initial line selected is the last-executed line of the frame.

 ### Annotations